myvobot/companion-software-for-vobot-dock/computerMonitor/README.md

         pyinstaller main.spec
         ```

-4. You can find the executable in the computerMonitor/dist directory.
+4. You can find the executable in the `computerMonitor/dist` directory.

 ### Notes

 1. The executable files generated for different operating systems are different:
     - For example, an executable packaged on Ubuntu can only run on Ubuntu.
     - Therefore, you need to package the application on the respective operating systems to generate executables for different operating systems.

-## Contributing

-If you have any suggestions or improvements, please submit a Pull Request or create an Issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.